-DEPARTMENTAL NSC DEPARTMENTAL SENIOR

-REQUIREMENTS CERTIFICATE REQUIREMENTS

-NSC Diploma Entry A Senior Certificate or equivalent.
-Applica ants with

-A minimum of 24 points excluding Life Orientation 24 or more points will be considered.
+DEPARTMENTAL NSC REQUIREMENTS DEPARTMENTAL SENIOR CERTIFICATE REQUIREMENTS NSC Diploma Entry A minimum of 24 points excluding Life will be considered.
+A Senior Certificate or equivalent.
+Applicants with 24 or more points will be considered.
+Compulsory Subjects NSC Rating Code Compulsory Subjects HG SG English (home) OR English (1st additional) 3 4 English E D Maths OR 3 Maths E D Maths Literacy 4 And two 20 credit subjects (not more than I language) 3

-will be considered.

-Compulsory Subjects NSC Compulsory Subjects HG SG

-Rating

-Code

-English (home) OR 3 English E D

-English (1st additional) 4

-Maths OR 3 Maths E D

-Maths Literacy 4

-And two 20 credit subjects (not more 3

-than I language)